 - For requests where the student chooses to provide their own books for conversion:

-- Bring personal copies of the required books to ODR.
+- Supply personal copies of the required book/material to ODR.

-- ODR will cut the binding, scan the text, convert it into the desired alternate format (generally Kurzweil), burn the file to CD, spiral bind the student’s book and return all materials the to the student.
+- ODR will cut the binding, scan the text, convert it into the desired alternate format (generally PDF), email the electronic file to the student, spiral bind the student’s book and return it to the student.

 - This process generally takes 5-7 business days and is free of charge.